BEAM 6 Summer Faculty Application

 - Also at the end of the summer, provide private feedback on each student to be used internally.

-- Attend a day of wrap-up on August 14.
+- Attend a day of wrap-up after the end of the summer.

 You are also welcome (and encouraged!) to stay for meals and social events to get to know the students on a personal level (we run sports, arts and crafts, dance, karaoke, board games, and much more), although this is entirely optional.
 These connections are often some of the most valuable things students draw out of their summer.
 We also aim to build a community among our staff as well as among students, and so we host weekly staff dinners to allow you to meet other teachers and counselors at the program.